 the one at The Cataloging Calculator) to determine the two-digit call number

-based on the author's surname, then search Millennium on the full call number
+based on the author's surname, then search Sierra on the full call number

 to check the number is